JaisonEsteban/Network-Attached-Storage-NAS-Server/docs/setup.md

 **2. Partition the USB Drive**

-2.1 Identify the USB Drive
+2.1 Identify the USB Drive:

+List all storage devices to identify your USB drive

       lsblk

+Look for the device identifier, such as /dev/sda.

-2.2 Partition Using (parted)
+2.2 Partition Using (parted):

+Start parted and select your USB drive (replace /dev/sda with your drive identifier)

        sudo parted /dev/sda